Farmer

-When purchasing products from overseas suppliers, you may hear fair trade or ethical sourcing.
-Today ethical sourcing and fair trade continue to be words that we see on many different products sold in the United States and worldwide.
+You may hear fair trade or ethical sourcing when purchasing products from overseas suppliers.
+Today, ethical sourcing and fair trade continue to be words we see on many different products sold in the United States and worldwide.

-Fair Trade is an organization that includes partnerships with the marginalized and disadvantaged groups around the world.
+Fair Trade is an organization that includes partnerships with marginalized and disadvantaged groups worldwide.
 The purpose of FairTrade is to help these groups to be able to have a more level playing field and ensure that they can earn a fair wage for the products they are offering.
-Ethical sourcing ensures that your global supply chain considers all the global, social, and environmental impacts of your products.
+Ethical sourcing ensures that your global supply chain considers all your products’ global, social, and environmental impacts.

 What Is Fair Trade?

-Fairtrade started in the 1980s with the purpose to help protect farmers in developing countries from the consequences of what was then seen as the meager international prices on their products, such as tea, coffee, and cocoa.
+Fairtrade started in the 1980s with the purpose of helping protect farmers in developing countries from the consequences of what was then seen as the meager international prices of their products, such as tea, coffee, and cocoa.
 It became a phenomenal international and intercultural movement that aimed to create a mutually beneficial relationship between laborers and consumers.

 In other words, Fair Trade is all about equality.
 It is about ensuring that labor in a developing or Third World country receives a fair price for the products they are selling.